 March 18 in Grand Junction with Angie

 False Faces: Tales of Fakes, Frauds, and Facades

 Masks.
 Everybody wears them.
 Perhaps they are literal masks worn by surgeons, superheroes, bank robbers, trick-or-treaters, or thespians.
 Perhaps they are metaphorical masks, shaped by the stories we tell each other and lies we tell ourselves.
 Whether for a single moment or for the span of an entire life, we’ve all been drawn to the idea of masquerading as something we are not.

-These [fifteen to twenty] stories feature masks of every kind.
+These stories will feature masks of every kind.
 Explore what happens when we—or our friends, enemies, or lovers—conceal ourselves behind carefully constructed identities.
 Why do we hide?
 What are we afraid to confront?
 And what happens when at last the masks come off?